Preparing for your appraisal interview

 When the appraiser has finished the draft on SOAR, an automated email will be sent to you requesting your review and sign off.
 Once you have signed this off electronically, that will be the process completed.
 You and your Appraiser (and Local Health Board Admin team) will receive an automated email confirmation when this has happened.

-You are also asked to complete the confidential Appraisee Feedback Form online.
+Please take time to complete the confidential Appraisee Feedback Form online.

 It is important as an appraisee that you view the appraisal interview as a key stage in the process of professional development.
 The documentation is designed so that your Personal Development Plan can be used throughout the year to plan, manage and monitor your own development both in terms of the changes you have identified you wish to make and your educational needs.